 Sometimes the weather can get the better of your home, so ensuring you’re covered for any winter-related damage is really important.
 Make sure your home insurance policy offers adequate protection, and that you’d be covered in the event of property damage caused by winter weather such as flooding, mould and subsidence as well as things like fire and theft.
 You may also need to look into cover for accidental damage like drilling into water pipes or storm damage, as some home cover policies do not include this as standard, and you may have to add this onto your policy.

 Building insurance covers damage to the structure of your home such as the external walls and roof.
 It will cover the cost of repairing or rebuilding your home if it gets damaged.

 When buying with Peabody, we will usually own the freehold of your home, and as such we will need to make sure that it is adequately insured.
-When building new homes we will have a block buildings insurance policy which covers all our properties within that particular development.
-In this case the buildings insurance will usually be covered in the service charge paid to Peabody for your property.
+When building new homes we will have a block buildings insurance policy that covers all our properties within that particular development.
+In this case, the buildings insurance will usually be covered in the service charge paid to Peabody for your property.

 As we require insurance on so many properties the premium payable is reduced and we can pass these savings on to you.